hambster/Puppeteer/README.md

 * GET /pic/{key}
   To download screenshot as inline images (i.e., you can use
-  this url in html &gt;img&lt; directly.)
+  this url in html &lt;img&gt; directly.)
 Please check HTTP response code.
   For valid screenshot, you will get:

   * **Status 200** with **Content-Disposition: inline; filename=screenshot.png**.